 - Value any business using commonly used and widely accepted valuation techniques such as Net Asset Value, Enterprise Value and EBITDA

 - Communicate more effectively and easily with Finance Managers, and other Finance professionals; through an in depth understanding of financial terminology, management and evaluation techniques.

 Who Should Attend This Finance for Non-Finance Directors Training Course

-All Senior Executives would benefit from attending this Finance for Non-Finance Directors course.
-From department heads right up to the Chief Executive and the Chairman/Chairwoman.
+All Senior Executives and Directors would benefit from attending this course, from newly appointed directors right up to the Chief Executive and the Chair.
 This is because most people have absorbed their financial knowledge piecemeal from those colleagues with financial skills that they have encountered.
 This means their knowledge is patchy and incomplete.
 This course will provide a solid and complete financial knowledge base.

-These are some of the executives who would benefit from this course: Chief Executive Officers, Board Chairmen and Board Chairs, IT Directors, Logistics Directors, Operations Directors, HR Directors, Technical Directors, Commercial Directors, Sales Directors, Marketing Directors, Company Secretaries, General Managers, all Non-Executive Directors, all Trustees, all Investors, all Board Consultants and Advisors, all Department Heads, and any other managers or executives interested in improving their financial skills and knowledge for the benefit of their organisation and their personal career development.
+These are some of the executives who would benefit from this course: Chief Executive Officers, Board Chairmen and Board Chairs, IT Directors, Logistics Directors, Operations Directors, HR Directors, Technical Directors, Commercial Directors, Sales Directors, Marketing Directors, Company Secretaries, General Managers, all Non-Executive Directors, all Trustees, all Investors, all Board Consultants and Advisors, all Department Heads, and any other Senior Executives interested in improving their financial skills and knowledge for the benefit of their organisation and their personal career development.

 Internal Staff Training and Development